4 big mistakes you’re making when doing your own PR

 If you’ve ever called a PR agency to investigate you’ll know this as fact: PR is expensive!

 So it’s understandable why many soloists decide to do their own PR campaigns.
-And given all the success stories we’ve heard (like the one where a small business owner called a newspaper and the next day found themselves on the front page shaking hands with Tony Abbott!), why wouldn’t they?
+And given all the success stories we’ve heard about doing your own PR (like the one where a small business owner called a newspaper and the next day found themselves on the front page shaking hands with Tony Abbott!), why wouldn’t they?

 Accessing the media has never been quicker, and there are some great articles on how to structure a press release when you’re writing it yourself.

 But recently I’ve heard some really sad stories of awesome businesses that have come so close to major PR exposure, but blew it with simple mistakes.
-So I’d like to share four such mistakes with you – and what you can do to save yourself from wasting your time, and ensure you’re securing the major PR your business deserves.
+So I’d like to share four such mistakes with you – and what you can do to save yourself from wasting your time when doing your own PR, and ensure you’re securing the major PR your business deserves.

 MISTAKE 1: Not getting the basics right